"Guys, just so you know, I may throw up."

 ....

-Master Chief: "We're good to go, head towards me."
+Master Chief: "We're good to go, head towards me.""Don't worry about it Ashley, let's get to those trees."

 me: "Thank God.
 Let's get off these damn rocks."